Purchasing wholesale flowers from a flower farm

 5. Don’t forget to bring your own buckets when you pick up your flowers.

 If you would like to find out what's available and in season please contact me to sign up to the wholesale flower list.
-If you aren't near me in Cheshire and want to find locally grown seasonal flowers, you can use the flower farm finder by Flowers from The Farm, the British Artisan Flower Farm Association.
+If you aren't near me in Cheshire and want to find locally grown seasonal flowers, you can use the flower farm finder by Flowers from The Farm, the British Flower Farm Association.

 Happy flower shopping!